Azure/azure-cli/doc/cli_subprocess_guidelines.md

 2. replace `subprocess.run` (or `Popen` or `check_call` or `check_output` or `call`) with `run_cmd`.
 3. construct cmd `args` as array, like `[executable, arg0, arg1, arg2, ...]`

-`run_cmd` will add necessary argument type checks and process the input and output the same way as `subprocess.run`, and block potential risks from commands constructed from user input.
+`run_cmd` add necessary argument type checks and process the input and output the same way as `subprocess.run`, and block potential risks from commands constructed from user input.
 Below is an example for `run_cmd` use case:

 ```python